 Just a taste of Sardinia.

 The most beautiful beaches in Sardinia are located in the north.
 These are, seriously, some of the best stretches of sand in the whole of Europe.
 The coast around La Maddalena, Costa Smeralda, Budoni, Santa Teresa di Gallura, Porto Istana, and the Bay of Orosei are all superlative.
-Other notable sites, like the multicolored village of Castelsardo and elegant Grotte di Nettuno, are also worth visiting.
+Other notable sites, like the multicoloured village of Castelsardo and elegant Grotte di Nettuno, are also worth visiting.

 Sardinia can be hugely expensive, especially in the summer.
 Ferries tickets and lodging in Sardinia are both pricey.
 Camping will be the only option for many backpackers.
 Luckily, Sardinia has an extensive campground system.